-A five (5) year average of representative onsite meteorological data for the period January 1, 1992 through December 31, 1996, is used in the gaseous effluent dose pathway calculations.
+A five (5) year average of representative onsite meteorological data for the period January 1, 2007 through December 31, 2011, is used in the gaseous effluent dose pathway calculations.
 This data includes wind speed, wind direction, and differential temperature for the purpose of determining joint frequency distributions for those releases characterized as ground level (i.e., ventilation vent), and those characterized as mixed mode (i.e., process vent).
-The portions of release characterized as ground level were based on $\Delta T{158.9ft-28.2ft}$ and 28.2 foot wind data, and the portions characterized as mixed mode were based on $\Delta T{158.9ft-28.2ft}$ and 158.9 ft wind data.

-WQs and D/Qs were calculated using the PC version of NRC computer code "XOQDOQ - Program for the Meteorological Evaluation of Routine Effluent Releases at Nuclear Power Stations", Version 2.0, provided in NUREG-0324.
-The code is based upon a straight line airflow model implementing the assumptions outlined in Section C (excluding C1a and C1b) of Regulatory Guide 1.111, "Methods for Estimating Atmospheric Transport and Dispersion of Gaseous Effluents in Routine Releases from Light-Water-Cooled Reactors."
+X/Qs and D/Qs were calculated using the PC version of NRC computer code "XOQDOQ - Program for the Meteorological Evaluation of Routine Effluent Releases at Nuclear Power Stations", Version 2.0, provided in NUREG-0324.

-The open terrain adjustment factors were applied to the χQ values as recommended in Regulatory Guide 1.111.
+The open terrain adjustment factors were applied to the χ/Q values as recommended in Regulatory Guide 1.111.
 The site region is characterized as flat terrain such that open terrain correction factors are considered appropriate.
 The ground level ventilation vent release calculations included a building wake correction based on a 1516 m2 containment minimum cross-sectional area.
-The effective release height used in mixed mode release calculations was based on a process vent release height of 131 ft, and plume rise due to momentum for a vent diameter of 3 in. with plume exit velocity of 100 ft/sec.
+The effective release height used in mixed mode release calculations was based on a process vent release height of 131 ft, and plume rise due to momentum for a vent diameter of 1.5 in. with plume exit velocity of 100 ft/sec.